nishantjr/fuzzing-with-k/doc/presentation.md

 ## Next steps

-* Port to other languages, and use as a source of tests for diffrential testing.
+* Port to other languages, and use as a source of tests for differential testing.
 * Performance: Currently, we run 𝕂 every time we take a step, this is expensive
 * Better integration with the 𝕂